 1. Be prepared.
 Managers should prepare by referring to a list of agreed objectives and their notes on performance throughout the year.
-They should form views about the reasons for success or failure and decide where to give praise, which performance problems should be mentioned and what steps might be under-taken to overcome them.
+They should form views about the reasons for success or failure and decide where to give praise, which performance problems should be mentioned and what steps might be undertaken to overcome them.
 Thought should also be given to any changes that have taken place or are contemplated in the individual's role and to work and personal objectives for the next period.

-Individuals should also prepare in order to identify achievements and problems, and to be ready to asses their own performance at the meeting.
+Individuals should also prepare in order to identify achievements and problems, and to be ready to assess their own performance at the meeting.
 They should also note any points they wish to raise about their work and prospects.

 - 2. Work to a clear structure.
 The meeting should be planned to cover all the points identified during preparation.
 Sufficient time should be allowed for a full discussion hurried meetings will be ineffective.
 An hour or two is usually necessary to get maximum value from the review. - 3.
 Create the right atmosphere.
 A successful meeting depends on creating an informal environment in which a full, frank but friendly exchange of views can take place.
 It is best to start with a fairly general discussion before getting into any detail. - 4.
 Provide good feedback.
 Individuals need to know how they are getting on.
 Feedback should be based on factual evidence.
 It refers to results, events, critical incidents and significant behaviours that have affected performance in specific ways.
 The feedback should be presented in a manner that enables individuals to recognize and accept its factual nature it should be a description of what has happened, not a judgement.
 Positive feedback should be given on the things that the individual did well in addition to areas for improvement.
-People are more likely to work at improving their performance and developing their skills if they feel empowered by the process. - 5.
-Use time productively.
+People are more likely to work at improving their performance and developing their skills if they feel empowered by the process.

+- 5. Use time productively.
 The reviewer should test understanding, obtain information, and seek proposals and support.
 Time should be allowed for the individual to express his or her views fully and to respond to any comments made by the manager.
-The meeting should take the form of a dialogue between two interested and involved parties, both of whom are seeking a positive conclusion. - 6.
+The meeting should take the form of a dialogue between two interested and involved parties both of whom are seeking a positive conclusion. - 6.
 Use praise.
 If possible, managers should begin with praise for some specific achievement, but this should be sincere and deserved.
 Praise helps people to relax everyone needs encouragement and appreciation. - 7.
 Let individuals do most of the talking.
 This enables them to get things off their chest and helps them to feel that they are getting a fair hearing.
 Use open-ended questions (ie questions that invite the individual to think about what to reply rather than indicating the expected answer).
 This is to encourage people to expand. - 8.
 Invite self-assessment.
 This is to see how things look from the individual's point of view and to provide a basis for discussion many people underestimate themselves.
-Ask questions such as: - How well do you feel you have done? - What do you feel are your strengths? - What do you like most/least about your job? - Why do you think that project went well? - Why do you think you didn't meet that target?
+Ask questions such as those given below.